-LLC stands for limited liability company.
-This type of business structure is a pass-through entity for tax purposes, and it is useful in keeping the owners’ assets separate from business assets.
+An LLC is a pass-through entity for tax purposes, and it is useful in keeping the owners’ assets separate from business assets.

-A single person can form a corporation in Tennessee
+A single person can form a corporation in Tennessee.

 You can form your Tennessee corporation online through the Tennessee Secretary of State website.